 Temperament, nerve, intelligence, and ability to work are not tested in the show ring so they are not considerations for many breeders.
 The responsible breeders of this type go the extra mile and prove their dog's trainability and health through performance titles and extensive health testing.
 Unfortunately, as with all the types, not all breeders are responsible.

 American show line dogs are almost never schutzhund titled or tested in protection.
 To find a dog from this bloodline that is even capable of doing this work is very rare.
-In fact, until very recently the American Kennel Club as an organization has strongly discouraged any sort of schutzhund or protection work due to their irrational fear and ignorance of both the way this training is done, and its value as a breed worthiness test.
+In fact, until very recently the American Kennel Club as an organization has strongly discouraged any sort of schutzhund or protection work due to their irrational fear and ignorance of the way this training is done, the temperament required and its value as a breed worthiness test.

 American show line dogs are in general taller and longer in appearance than the European types, with finer bone and narrower bodies and heads.
 They come in a variety of colors and, while the traditional black and tan saddle pattern is most common, solid blacks, bi-colors, sables, and solid whites are not unusual.
 Their pigment is usually lighter than in the European dogs, with light tan, cream and silver being far more common than the rich tan and red found in the German show lines and Working lines.
 Titled dogs will carry the letters “CH” before their registered name, indicating the dog is a conformation show champion.